Father who shot his children, chaperone at California church had violent past

 The children were identified as Samarah Mora Gutierrez, 9; Samantha Mora Gutierrez, 10; and Samia Mora Gutierrez, 13.

-On Monday, the Natomas Unified School District in Sacramento sent a message to parents stating that the three children slain at the church were students at its schools and that emotional support team members and counselors would be available for grief counseling.
+The Natomas Unified School District in Sacramento sent a message to parents Monday saying the three children were students at its schools and that emotional support teams and counselors would be available for grief counseling.

 “There are very few words that can give comfort right now for this unspeakable tragedy,” the message said.

-The location of the violence, the Church of Sacramento in the community of Arden Arcade, just outside the eastern boundary of the city, appeaed to have taken down its website Tuesday.
+The location of the violence, The Church of Sacramento in the community of Arden Arcade, just outside the eastern boundary of the city, appeared to have taken down its website Tuesday.

 The shootings were reported shortly after 5 p.m.
-Monday, officials with the Sacramento County Sheriff's Office.
-They remained under investigation.
+Monday, Sacramento County sheriff’s officials said.
+They remain under investigation.